juanmvsa/nlp-scripts/llama3-2-model-uploader/README.md

 ## 📄 license

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+this project is licensed under the mit license - see the [license](license) file for details.